 12 cars involved in chain collision on KPE

-SINGAPORE: Twelve cars were involved in a chain collision along the Kallang-Paya Lebar Expressway (KPE) towards East Coast Parkway on Friday morning (Oct 6).
+SINGAPORE: Seven people were injured after a chain collision involving 12 cars along the Kallang-Paya Lebar Expressway (KPE) towards East Coast Parkway on Friday morning (Oct 6).

-The collision, which took place before the Tampines Road exit, involved at least three taxis, according to a video taken by a Channel NewsAsia reader.
+The collision, which took place before the Tampines Road exit, involved nine cars and three taxis.
 The incident caused a traffic tailback on the expressway of at least 1km to Buangkok.

 The Land Transport Authority alerted motorists to avoid Lane 1 before the Tampines Road exit at 9.38am on Twitter.